12 Check Structure Location

 ── Starting dataset Example9

-✖ Error in dataset Example9: is.data.frame(df) is not TRUE
+✖ Error in dataset Example9: object 'doc' not found

 ✔ Finishing feature man_made